mcaserta/time-series-concurrency-example/README.md

 > type: T is temperature and C is carbon monoxide percentage

 The first thing to note is that to compute our `AQi` formula we need to have both values for `T` and `C`.
 In other words, the first time point where we can apply our formula is that with id `2` as we have a value for `T` in id `1` and a value for `C` in id `2`.
-So we take our values (`10.1` for `T` and `2.0` for `C`), apply the formula and we have a first `AQi` value of `13.625` which we associate with the timestamp in id `2`, as that is the moment our computation refers to.
+So we take our values (`10.1` for `T` and `2.0` for `C`), apply the formula, and we have a first `AQi` value of `13.625` which we associate with the timestamp in id `2`, as that is the moment our computation refers to.
 Our first `AQi` entry in the resulting time series should now look like this:

 |        timestamp       |  value   |
 |------------------------|----------|
 | `2021-01-20T08:01:00Z` | `13.625` |

 If we look at our `AQi` table above, we can see that a value of `13.625` corresponds in fact to *pretty cool*.

 From now on, our calculation can be applied to every remaining element in the time series, keeping in mind that we must correlate each value with the most recent value of the other type.
 In other words: